Tecentriq Immunotherapy Treatment of Liver - Hepatocellular Cancer

 About Tecentriq ® (atezolizumab)

 Tecentriq is a precision cancer immunotherapy monoclonal antibody designed to bind with a protein called PD-L1.
 When Tecentriq binds to PD-L1 expressed on tumor cells and tumor-infiltrating immune cells, it blocks interactions with both PD-1 and B7.1 receptors.
 By inhibiting PD-L1, Tecentriq may enable the re-activation of T cells.
+Tecentriq belongs to a class of medicines know as "checkpoint inhibitors"

 About the IMbrave150 study

 IMbrave150 is a global Phase III, multicenter, open-label study of 501 people with previously untreated unresectable or metastatic HCC who were treated with either the combination of Tecentriq and Avastin or Nexavar (sorafenib) and directly compared.
 Three times as many patients responded to treatment with Tecentriq-Avastin and these patients survived an average of 6.8 months without cancer progression compared to 4.3 months for Nexavar treated patients.
-Average survival duration was also improved.

 IMbrave150 is the first Phase III cancer immunotherapy study to show an improvement in survival for patients with unresectable or metastatic HCC compared with Nexavar and patients should discuss this treatment option as well as well as several other novel treatments for liver cancer with their doctor.